Hrithik Roshan Says He Was HURT When Media Gave Attention To Kangana Ranaut's 'Lies & Deceit'

 When Hrithik Blasted Kangana

-During the promotions of 'Super 30',the superstar had spoken about Kangana and said, "I have come to realise that bullies have to be treated with a certain amount of patience, and not be engaged with."
+During the promotions of 'Super 30', the superstar had spoken about Kangana and said, "I have come to realise that bullies have to be treated with a certain amount of patience, and not be engaged with."

 Hrithik's Explosive Interview